Alternatives to trashing pet waste

 – Do not deposit into storm sewers that flow directly into waterways.
 The old adage of “curb your dog” – puts you dog’s “business” in the gutter washing into a storm sewer that drains into a public waterway.
 Bad business.

 Still want to upcycle pet waste?
-Check out online do-it-yourself instructions, consider the pros and cons, and decide on a system that works for your situation and location.
+Pick up a copy of The Pet Poo Pocket Guide: How to Safely Compost and Recycle Pet Waste for details on how to tailor your approach based on location, situation, weather, needs and available time.
+Also check out online do-it-yourself instructions, consider the pros and cons, and decide on a system that works for your situation and location.
 Then customize it so it works even better!

 – If asked, many municipal water treatment plants will discourage you from flushing dog waste.
 In the past, the EPA supported flushing via online Best Management Practices for pet waste, but the posting has been taken down.